Assignment 3: Inverted Indexing due 4:00 pm Feb. 25

 Make sure your implementation runs in the Linux student CS environment on the Shakespeare collection and also on sample Wikipedia file /data/cs451/enwiki-20180901-sentences-0.1sample.txt on HDFS in the Datasci cluster, per above.

-Specifically, we will clone your repo and use the below check scripts:
+Specifically, we will clone your repo and use the below check scripts (plus additional scripts to check the results):

 When you've done everything, commit to your repo and remember to push back to origin.
 You should be able to see your edits in the web interface.
 Before you consider the assignment "complete", we would recommend that you verify everything above works by performing a clean clone of your repo and run the public check scripts.